siavava/portfolio/content/profile/brief/index.md

-I am most recently learning Database Systems (check out my projects section) and Computer Vision, but I am generally looking for opportunities to dabble in data engineering, machine learning or functional programming (it is my calling, I feel it).
+I am most recently learning Database Systems (check out my projects section) and Computer Vision, but I am generally looking for opportunities to dabble in data engineering, machine learning, and/or functional programming.

 Here are a few technologies I've been working with recently: